-Besides tech or science ventures, many companies are in full operational stage.
+Besides tech or science ventures, many companies are in the full operational stage.
 They usually search for funding from a VC firm or even a consortium of VC firms.
 The amount is going to be larger than the seed round, and it is going to be offered in exchange for a part of the business.
 This is why it becomes one of the most challenging parts.

 In the Series A period, entrepreneurs work with venture capital firms or angel investors to improve their concepts, bring more team members, find partners, or decrease their burn rate.
-It is time to set yourself for future growth and success.
+It is time to set yourself up for future growth and success.

 How much money is involved in a Series A funding round?

 As the investment is higher than the seed round here, we get from $1 million to $15 million.
 Investors need more substance to do the funding.